Bluegrass Mandolin|A Style versus F Style Mandolin

 • Breaks, kickoffs, and endings

-This American style of music is determined by songs with simple, clear, or straightforward verses and choruses, scattered with instrumental impromptu creations called “breaks” provided by melodic instruments, including the mandolin.
+This American style of music is determined by songs with simple, clear, or straightforward verses and choruses, scattered with instrumental impromptu creations called "breaks" provided by melodic instruments, including the mandolin.
 Breaks are synonymous with playing a solo.
 A decent mandolin break may stick reasonably to the song of the tune, or it might be all impromptu creation around the chord progression.
-In most of the cases, the mandolin player will include components of the song, supplemented by the act of spontaneity and chording.
-Kickoffs (which lead the band to a tune) and endings are like breaks, however, are typically shorter.
+In most cases, the mandolin player will include components of the song, supplemented by the act of spontaneity and chording.
+Kickoffs (which lead the band to a tune) and endings are like breaks; however, they are typically shorter.

 Summary